com-lihaoyi/acyclic/readme.md

 }
 ```

 In this case it is very obvious that there is a circular dependency, but in larger projects the fact that a circular dependency exists can be difficult to spot.
-Wih **Acyclic**, you can annotate either source file with an `acyclic` import:
+With **Acyclic**, you can annotate either source file with an `acyclic` import:

 ```scala
 package fail.simple